cidacslab/CIDACS-Zika_Classification/README.md

  * runClass1.py: this script performs group 1 classification
  * runClass2.py: this script performs group 2 classification
  * evaliation.ipynb : this script contains the analyses performed for the article

+## How to build the classifier

+The data for construction of the classifiers could not be made available for ethical reasons.
+It is ultilized data of examinations of real people.
+Must run the scripts in the following order:
+1 gerateData_RuleClass.py
+2 classifier_1.py
+3 classifier_2.py

+## How to run the classifier

+Must run the scripts in the following order:
+1 gerateData_RuleClass.py
+2 runClass1.py.py
+3 runClass2.py.py

 ## References
 [1] Classification algorithm for Congenital Zika Syndrome: characterizations, diagnosis and validation. (submited to Scientific Reports)